 Refined career planning, postsecondary education options

-When crafting an Individualized Learning Plan (ILP) for students, it's crucial to center the process around their unique needs, skills, and educational goals.
-An ILP is not just a document, but a dynamic tool for enhancing a student’s learning journey within an educational institution.
+When crafting an Individualized Learning Plan (ILP) for students, center the process around their unique needs, skills, and educational goals.
+An ILP is a document and a dynamic tool for enhancing a student's learning journey within an educational institution.
 Here are seven practical considerations for school leaders and teachers to ensure that each ILP is effective and student-focused:

 1. Assess Individual Needs: Start with a comprehensive assessment of the student's cognitive and thinking skills.
 Understand their current level of learning, both in class and in broader contexts.
 This will help tailor the ILP to address specific needs and goals.